-Violence -person: 638 warning notes,
+Violence -person:

-- Caution -verbally abusive: 336 warning notes
+Caution -verbally abusive:

-- Caution -other:
+Caution -other:

+Violence -weapons:

+Violence marker:

+436 warning notes

+336 warning notes

-- Violence -weapons: 285 warning notes
+285 warning notes

-- Violence marker: 47 warning notes
+47 warning notes

 In the year to March 2021, there were 107 administrative sanctions and six successful prosecutions for violence and aggression.
 NWAS is committed to doing all it reasonably can for the protection of its staff and is using digital surveillance (including body worn cameras) to do this whilst ensuring patients receive appropriate and timely care.
 Footage from surveillance has been used in police prosecution of an act of violence against members of staff.
 In support of the security work, the Senior Compliance and Assurance Manager held a Facebook live session answering questions about digital surveillance and security.